 Nutrition Per Serving (Estimate)

-If you are enjoying this vegan Southwest Black Bean and Vegetable Soup recipe, also check out:
+If you're enjoying this vegan vegetable Southwest Black Bean Soup recipe, also check out:

 Could I make this in a crock pot?

-I haven't tried this recipe in a crock pot, but I'm guessing it would do wonderfully.
-Would love to hear if you give it a try!
+Hello!
+I haven't tried preparing this in a crock pot, but I'm guessing it'd work great.
+Would love to hear if you give it a go!